Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 They’re as fast as race boats but comfortable liveaboards, too.
 In their words, “Life is too short to sail a slow boat.”
 Since they opened in 2002, Gunboat has made fewer than 40 boats, ranging from 48 to 90 feet long.
 They’re made in La Grande-Motte, France.

-The now-famous Outremer is featured in the YouTube channel Sailing La Vagabonde.
+The now-famous Outremer is featured on the YouTube channel Sailing La Vagabonde.
 It’s a fast boat.
 Current designs range from 45 to 55 feet long.
 Like all boats in this class, these are fast cats that still maintain enough space for comfortable living at sea.
 Outremers are built in France, and the company has been making performance catamarans since the 1980s.

 Awarded several best boat the year awards by Cruising World and Sail magazines, the HH is a thoroughly modern take on the traditional cruising catamaran.
 More emphasis is placed on speed and performance, using daggerboards and super light composite construction.
 HH Cats are built in Xiamen, China.
-The company currently offers the HH44, HH50, and HH88.
+The company currently offers HH44, HH50, and HH88.

 The sleeper of the performance cat category is Maine Cat, hailing from Lincolnville, Maine.
 Their boats are built lightweight with a focus on light air and upwind performance.
 Daggerboards are used along with simple, intelligent designs.

-Of the boats on the performance list, the MC 30 is the smallest catamaran offered.
+Of the boats on the performance list, the MC 30 is the smallest sailing cat offered.
 It features an impressive feature set, however, and a unique combination of traits.
 For one thing, these boats are designed to be straightforward and light instead of filled with luxuries.
 For more living space, the MC 41 offers speed and space with none of the frills.